uhop/stream-json/README.md

 The test file for `Parser` can be found in `tests/test_parser.js`.
 Actually all test files in `tests/` use `Parser`.

+If you want to catch parsing errors, attach an error listener directly to a parser component &mdash; unlike data errors do not travel through stream pipes.

 ### Streamer

 `Streamer` is a transform stream, which consumes a stream of tokens, and produces a stream of events.
 It is always the second in a pipe chain after the `Parser`.
 It knows JSON semantics and produces actionable events.